Annapurna in the Monsoon Day 6: The Shrine of Dovan

 Why is this relevant?

-In the precinct immediately around the temple, it is taboo to leave waste – and this includes the ‘woodland toilet’ kind.
-Dovan was the last stop with bathrooms, before we would pass into the sacred temple precincts.
+In the precinct immediately around the temple, it is taboo to leave waste - and this includes the 'woodland toilet' kind.
+Dovan is the last stop with bathrooms, before we would pass into the sacred temple precincts.

 But it seemed that the Gurung people do climb all the way up there, though only for the significant holy days.
 I wonder when that would be - as it would be quite the procession!

-The Shrine of Dovan in the Bamboo Forest
+The Shrine of Dovan in the Bamboo Forest of Annapurna

-But I’m not, so I am tempted to tarry and look upon the forests and the waterfalls just as these flowers do.
+But I'm not, so I am constantly tempted to tarry and look upon the forests and the waterfalls just as these flowers do.

 The forest was even mossier here than I've noticed below.
 The constant wet brought forth mushrooms among the fuzzy moss on the trees, and made the leaves around us shiny with a glaze of water.